-Your vehicle may be equipped with a spare tire and wheel equivalent in look and function to the original equipment tire and wheel found on the front or rear axle of your vehicle.
+Spare Tire Matching Original Equipped Tire And Wheel - If Equipped equipment tire and wheel found on the front or rear axle of your vehicle.
 This spare tire may be used in the tire rotation for your vehicle.
-If your vehicle has this option refer to an authorized tire dealer for the recommended tire rotation pattern.
+If your vehicle has this option, refer to an authorized tire dealer for the recommended tire rotation pattern.